harness/developer-hub/docs/self-managed-enterprise-edition/self-managed-helm-based-install/install-in-an-air-gapped-environment.md

 To begin your installation, download the following files:
 - [Harness air gap image bundle](https://console.cloud.google.com/storage/browser/smp-airgap-bundles;tab=objects?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false&pli=1)

-   With each Harness Self-Managed Enterprise Edition release, Harness add individual module image files to the air gap image bundle.
-You can download module `*.tgz` files for only the modules you want to deploy.
+   With each Self-Managed Enterprise Edition release, Harness adds individual module image files to the air gap image bundle.
+You can download module `*.tgz` files for the modules you want to deploy.
 For example, if you only want to deploy Harness Platform, download the `platform-images.tgz` file.
 Available image files are:

      - Cloud Cost Management: `ccm-images.tgz`
      - Continuous Delivery & GitOps NextGen: `cdng-images.tgz`